tenev89/tenev89/README.md

 Repository Workout.bg-Test-Cases: This repository serves as a showcase of test cases.

 Repository Help-a-Paw-Android-Test-Cases: This repository serves as a showcase of test cases for mobile application.

+## 🎓 Education

+## Quality Assurance Engineer at JQA Academy Group, 07/2023 - 01/2024

+• Fundamentals of Quality Assurance.

+• Test cases planning, design and execution.

+• Understanding of Agile, SCRUM and SDLC processes.

+• Working with tools and techniques related to the role processes.

 ## 🚀 Skills